la2050/challenge/_2020/learn/larchmont-charter-school.md

   multicultural curriculum; ensure inclusion of marginalized individuals and reduce punitive measures by implementing restorative practices.

+'If you are submitting a collaborative proposal, please describe the specific role of partner organizations in the project.': >-
+  Both Larchmont and City Charters operate relationship-and-diversity-centered, educational models.
+They have previously partnered to expand access to this model in the educational field and their collaboration has won support from the Walton Family Foundation and others.
+Much work lies ahead.
+Leaders Amy Held, Executive Director, Larchmont Charter School, and Valerie Braimah, Executive Director, City Charter Schools plan to divide the work of this project equally between themselves and their respective staffs.
+They plan for a 50-50 split of the financial resources and the workload.
+Theirs is a successful, tested collaboration with important, wide-reaching results.
 Which of LA2050’s resources will be of the most value to you?:
   - Host public events or gatherings
   - Communications support